killipso-wq/nfl-gpp-simlab/README.md

 [Realistic NFL Monte Carlo Simulation.pdf](https://github.com/user-attachments/files/21975791/Realistic.NFL.Monte.Carlo.Simulation.pdf)
 # NFL GPP Sim Optimizer — Master Reference (Scope, Design, Commands, UI, Files)

 This is the single source of truth for what we are building: end-to-end baseline (2023–2024) from nfl_data_py, a Monte Carlo simulator for the 2025 slate driven by your players.csv, robust outputs (value/boom/diagnostics), and a Streamlit UI.
-It also includes the “adapter” CLI to generate simulator-ready inputs from nfl_data_py.
+It also includes  to generate simulator-ready inputs from nfl_data_py.

 Use this document to:
 - Verify scope and acceptance criteria